iodide-project/iodide/docs/authentication-design.md

 system will authenticate any request coming in and provide an HTTP header to identify the user (`HTTP_X_FORWARDED_USER`).

-To allow a peristent connection to API endpoints without triggering expiry, if OpenIDC is configured you may specify a set of regular expressions (via the `OPENIDC_AUTH_WHITELIST` configuration variable) where this checking is skipped, and we fall back to the jwt and/or authtoken middleware.
+By default, Mozilla's OpenIDC service will expire a user's session after a short period of inactivity.
+To allow an Iodide notebook to continue to access the API (e.g. to allow the user to continue saving their changes), as well as allowing headless services to access the iodide server, if OpenIDC is configured you may specify a set of regular expressions (via the `OPENIDC_AUTH_WHITELIST` configuration variable) where this checking is skipped, and we fall back to the jwt and/or authtoken middleware (which has its own expiry and renewal policy).
 By default just `/api/` is included.

-It is critical that you do not leave any endpoints open without authentication and specification in the OPENIDC_AUTH_WHITELIST, as this will allow any client to arbitrarily create any number of users on the system.
+It is critical that you do not leave any endpoints open without authentication and specification in the `OPENIDC_AUTH_WHITELIST`, as this will allow any client to arbitrarily create any number of users on the system.

 ## JWT-token based authentication